 Javier Soriano/AFP/Getty Images Members of the group Anonymous protest during Spain's film Goya Awards ceremony at Teatro Real in Madrid.11.
 Ever since April 20, when someone hacked into Sony's Playstation Network and took off with its members' personal information that might have included credit card numbers, the group Anonymous has denied any involvement.
-But earlier this week, Sony pointed the finger their way in a letter to Congress: When Sony Online Entertainment discovered this past Sunday afternoon that data from its servers had been stolen, it also discovered that the intruders had planted a file on one of those servers named "Anonymous" with the words "We are Legion. " Prophet 451's Journal - Anger - A Rant (foul language warning)
+But earlier this week, Sony pointed the finger their way in a letter to Congress: When Sony Online Entertainment discovered this past Sunday afternoon that data from its servers had been stolen, it also discovered that the intruders had planted a file on one of those servers named "Anonymous" with the words "We are Legion. " Shortly thereafter Anonymous Enterprises LLC in Bermuda, put out a press release denying any involvement, saying the group has never been known to steal credit card information.
+Prophet 451's Journal - Anger - A Rant (foul language warning)

 Dear Republicans, Fuck you.

 No, I'm not joking.
 I'm sick of this bullshit.
 I'm sick of the way you've corrupted the public discourse.
-The way you've made it acceptable to hurl any insult you like at public officials.
 Wikileaks and The Extreme Hypocrisy of Sarah Palin.
 The release of documents by Wikileaks has caused some embarrassing moments for American diplomats, and there are calls for the arrest of Julian Assange for treason and many on the right claim he is a traitor.